webOSArchive/webos-docs/docs/community.md

     - **Legacy:** In late 2022, the community learned about the sunsetting of the webOS Nation Forums.
 Much of this important historical content has been archived by the <a href="http://web.archive.org/web/20221227181510/https://forums.webosnation.com/" target="_blank">Wayback Machine</a>.
 A handy shortcut can be found at <a href="http://forums.webosarchive.org" target="_blank">http://forums.webosarchive.org</a><br/>&nbsp;<br/>

-    - **Re-birth:** In 2023, the community started creating a new Forum, which is evolving via a steering group on Discord. <a href="https://webos.flarum.cloud/" target="_blank">Visit the new Forums on Flarum.</a>
+    - **Re-birth:** In 2023, the community started creating a new Forum, which is evolving via a steering group on Discord. <a href="https://forums.weboslives.eu/" target="_blank">Join the new webOS Lives Forums!</a>